SriAchary/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_04_Lab4_Ex2_IRM.md

 5. Enter **IRM test** in the **Subject** line and then enter some text in the message body.

-6. In the menu bar above the message pane, select **Encrypt** (this option appears because you set up IRM in Exchange in the prior task).
+6. In the menu bar above the message pane, click the ellipsis and select **Encrypt** (this option appears because you set up IRM in Exchange in the prior task).

 7. This displays a message below it that indicates the message is encrypted.
 In this message box, select **Change permissions**, which opens a **Change permissions** dialog box.